Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: The Polyakov potential

 \subsubsection{Chemical-potential-dependent T\texorpdfstring{${}_0$}{0}}

-Lastly, we will consider the chemical-potential-dependent $T_0$, following Ref.~\cite{Schaefer:2007pw}.
-For brevity, we follow Ref.~\cite{Schaefer:2007pw} and consider only the polynomial Polyakov loop potential.
-In the presence of quark degrees of freedom, $T_0$ becomes a function of the quark chemical potential $\mu$ and quark number of flavors $N_f$.
-This modification can be obtained by computing the transition temperature via \cite{Schaefer:2007pw}
+Lastly, we will consider the chemical-potential-de\-pen\-dent $T_0$.
+We follow Ref.~\cite{Schaefer:2007pw} and consider only the polynomial Polyakov loop potential.
+In the presence of quark degrees of freedom, $T_0$ becomes a function of the quark chemical potential $\mu$ and the number of quark flavors $N_f$.
+This modification can be obtained by computing the transition temperature via~\cite{Schaefer:2007pw}

 where $\alpha_0 = 0.304$ is the QCD coupling at the $\tau$ scale given by $T_\tau = 1.770$ GeV.
 The dependence on $\mu$ can be incorporated through the coefficient $b$~\cite{Schaefer:2007pw}.
 At one-loop level, one can write \cite{Herbst:2010rf,Herbst:2013ail}